- President of Planned Parenthood

 After graduating from Brown University in 1980, Richards began organizing low-wage workers in the hotel, health care, and janitorial industries in Texas, Louisiana, and California.
 In 1985 she became a leader of “Justice for Janitors,” a newly formed national campaign that demanded higher wages and better benefits for custodial workers in a number of U.S. cities.
 Richards also served variously as an organizer for the SEIU, a board of trustees member with the Ford Foundation, and a board member of NARAL Pro-Choice America.

 Richards has long harbored contempt for the so-called “Christian Right,” an antipathy that was sparked in 1994 when she perceived conservative religious voters who opposed her mother’s gubernatorial re-election bid against George W. Bush, as “angry, irrational” people who “were really on a mission to eradicate the state of [what they saw as] godless, pro-homosexual, anti-family elected officials.”
-Shortly after her mother’s electoral defeat, Cecile Richards founded the Texas Freedom Network (TFN), an organization that aimed to counter the political influence of conservative Christians, especially on school boards.
+Shortly after her mother’s electoral defeat, Cecile Richards in founded the Texas Freedom Network (TFN), an organization that aimed to counter the political influence of conservative Christians, especially on school boards.
+In that post, Richards spoke out against school prayer, abstinence-only sex education, and the teaching of creationism alongside evolution in public schools.

-After three years (1995-98) as executive director of TFN, Richards and her husband, SEIU labor organizer Kirk Adams, moved to Washington, DC, where they both worked for the AFL-CIO.
-Also during her time in the capital, Richards—working closely with Jane Fonda and the Planned Parenthood Federation of America (PPFA)—directed a Turner Foundation pro-choice project that aimed “to help build the infrastructure of the choice movement in America.”
+After three years (1995-98) as executive director of TFN, Richards moved to Washington, D.C., where her husband, SEIU labor organizer Kirk Adams, had gone to work for the AFL-CIO.
+During her time in the capital, Richards—working closely with Jane Fonda and the Planned Parenthood Federation of America (PPFA)—directed a Turner Foundation pro-choice project that aimed “to help build the infrastructure of the choice movement in America.”
 Moreover, she founded (and served as president of) Pro-Choice Vote, the largest “527” political committee in the 2000 election cycle.

 In 2003 Richards was one of the founding members of America Coming Together (ACT), the Shadow Party’s grassroots get-out-the-vote network.
 Also among ACT’s founding officials and board members were Hillary Clinton, Gina Glantz, Rob Glaser, Jonathan Lewis, Ellen Malcolm, Rob McKay, Carl Pope, Steven Rosenthal, Jonathan Soros, and Antonio Villaraigosa.